-In 2017, Scott and Carrie passed the baton off to Kevin and Karen, and they are actively engaged in continuing the vision of CrossWind.
-CrossWind’s vision isn’t about being just another church in the community, or offering more services, or serving the best coffee Sunday morning.
-CrossWind is about being LOVE in action by showing people Jesus, because you will never meet a person that Jesus didn’t die for.
+First off, CrossWind isn’t about being just another church of the community that offers mutiple services, serves the best coffee on Sunday morning, or has great worship and relevant teaching.
+CrossWind is about being church in the community: LOVE in action by showing people Jesus, because we believe that you will never meet a person that Jesus didn’t die for.

-CrossWind is not a place for being perfect.
-It’s a place for imperfect people to come together in real community, to experience the love of Jesus, to find hope in scripture, and grow together.
+CrossWind also is not a place for being perfect.
+We are a place where imperfect people can come together in real community, experience the love of Jesus, find hope in scripture, and grow together.

 The most important things you need to know if you are coming to visit us!

-2. Dress casually for all three services – no dress codes here.
+2. Dress casually for all three services – there are no dress codes here.

-3. When you enter the church building, there will be greeters and an information table.
-Ask for a tour or information.
-Someone will be willing to answer your questions or get you where you need to go.
+3. If you plan to visit on a Sunday, expect to be greeted by members of our Welcome Team.
+Feel free to ask for a tour or more information.
+They will be willing to answer your questions and get you where you need to go.